 Gardening is recognized as an excellent way for older people to exercise.
-And a large percent of those over the age of 55 actually do some gardening.
-But the lifting and bending can be difficult for older bodies.
-Experts recommend modifying the garden that will make gardening activities for the elderly easier to accomplish.
+A large percentage of those over the age of 55 actually do some gardening.
+The lifting and bending can be difficult for older bodies.
+Experts recommend modifying the garden to make gardening activities for the elderly easier to accomplish.
 Gardens for nursing home residents also make many of these modifications.

 The suggested adaptations include adding benches in the shade, creating narrow raised beds to allow easier access, making gardens vertical (using arbors, trellises, etc.) to reduce the need for bending, and making greater use of container gardening.

 Seniors can protect themselves while gardening by working when the weather is cool, like in the morning or late afternoon, and carrying water with them at all times to prevent dehydration.
-It is also particularly important for elderly gardeners to wear sturdy shoes, a hat to keep sun off the face and gardening gloves.
+It is also particularly important for elderly gardeners to wear sturdy shoes, a hat to keep the sun off their face, and gardening gloves.